 It is reiterated that diversification does not always assure profit or loss.
 Instead, alternative investments cover a diverse range of categories, styles, and philosophies, which are different for each investment fund manager responsible for running them.
 Even though it was found that investment managers differed in their individual risk and return characteristics, they shared common characteristics that overlapped within the alternative asset class investments.

 One of the most important aspects discovered is using alternative asset classes to spread risk.
-When diversifying into other asset classes, the investor can spread the risk as the more places in which an investment is placed, and there is decreased chance that the overall portfolio will be damaged in case a single asset class slumps.
-The alternative assets of wines, arts/antiques, and collectible cars come with an added underlying physical value.
-These assets have an intrinsic worth that is seen to be above and beyond their investment value.
-According to Blessings (2011), alternative asset classes perform exceptionally well when it comes to hedging against inflation.
+When diversifying into other asset classes, the investor can spread the risk as there are more places in which an investment is placed, and there is a decreased chance that the overall portfolio will be damaged in case a single asset class slumps.
+The alternative assets of wines, arts/antiques, and collectable cars have an added physical value.
+These assets have an intrinsic worth above and beyond their investment value.
+Blessings (2011) states alternative asset classes perform exceptionally well when hedging against inflation.
 Campbell (2005): Conover et al. (2007), and BlackRock (2011) affirms that when inflation occurs, the currency can buy less of a given basket of goods, but if an individual is the owner of these good, there is more of monetary value for each of them.
-Investment fund managers confirmed that during inflation, the asset class of precious metals and collectibles tend to increase in value and recommend that it is wise to invest some funds into these (Black Rock 2010).
+Investment fund managers confirmed that during inflation, the asset class of precious metals and collectables tend to increase in value and recommend investing some funds into these (Black Rock 2010).
 There are also added lifestyle benefits associated with alternative asset classes.
-Investment fund managers state that investing in art, antiques, and other collectibles such as cars and wines can be an enjoyable hobby in addition to diversification of the investor’s portfolio (Blessings 2011).
+Investment fund managers state that investing in art, antiques, and other collectables, such as cars and wines, can be an enjoyable hobby besides diversifying the investor’s portfolio (Blessings 2011).
 There is also the probability that many of the investing expenses can be deducted if they are itemised, allowing the investor to strain extra savings from the cost of acquiring these alternative assets.

 The four alternative asset classes were further scrutinised using tools such as the PESTLE analysis, SWOT analysis, and Risk Review Framework.
-It is critical to understand the risks and challenges that are associated with alternative asset class investment in order to make more informed decisions towards the investment.
-Often, investors seek to operate in markets that are known to be complex, competitive, and global markets that vary in products and asset classes.
-This brings exposure to the uncertainty that is viewed as a risk and categorised into systematic or non-systematic risks.
-According to Blessings (2011), systematic risks are those which entail the challenges created by the unpredictability and volatility of the market.
+Understanding the risks and challenges associated with alternative asset class investment is critical to making more informed decisions towards the investment.
+Often, investors seek to operate in complex, competitive, and global markets that vary in products and asset classes.
+This brings exposure to the uncertainty viewed as a risk and categorised into systematic or non-systematic risks.
+According to Blessings (2011), systematic risks entail the challenges created by the unpredictability and volatility of the market.
 Andrews and Benzing (2007) state that at times of high valuations, it is recommended to exit an investment at favourable prices and obtain a good return as it is the easier route.
-However, at times of low valuations and depressions in a market, it becomes difficult to exit the investments made for good returns, but the circumstances bring about a range of opportunities for investing in attractive valuations.
-Non-systematic risks are applicable to only specific investments, which is in contrast to the above, which affects the entire market.
+However, at times of low valuations and depressions in a market, it becomes difficult to exit the investments made for good returns.
+Still, the circumstances bring about various opportunities for investing in attractive valuations.
+Non-systematic risks apply to only specific investments, contrasting the above and affecting the entire market.
 Markowitz (1952) confirms that this can be eliminated through adequate diversification within asset classes.

 Risk Review Framework | |||